msweet53/msweet53/README.md

 My greatest accomplishment ever is this amazing project I made in scratch when I was eleven.
 The link can be found here: https://scratch.mit.edu/projects/108803669/

 I am currenty an engineering student at Charlottesville High School.
-I have verious interests in STEM based subjects such as Engineering and Math.
+I have various interests in STEM based subjects such as Engineering and Math.
 I also play trumpet in the CHS wind ensemble and march for the CHS Marching Knights.

 Right now I am taking DE Engineering IV at CHS.
 I have previously taken Engineering I at Buford Middle School, Foundations of Engineering at Buford Middle School,  Engineering II at Charlottesville High School, and Engineering III at Charlottesville High School.
 I also attended the Buford Summer Engineering Academy in the summer of 2018 and the summer of 2019.